-Mr. Curley, 58, is Chairman, President and Chief Executive Officer of Gannett.
-He was President and Chief Executive Officer of the Company from 1986 to 1989 and President and Chief Operating Officer from 1984 to 1986.
+Mr. Curley, 59, is Chairman and Chief Executive Officer of Gannett.
+He was Chairman, President and Chief Executive Officer from 1989 to 1997, President and Chief Executive Officer of the Company from 1986 to 1989 and President and Chief Operating Officer from 1984 to 1986.
 He has served the Company in various other executive capacities since 1983 and has been a director since 1983.